rblades/dhworkbook_master/docs/module-3/Exercises.md

 **Open Refine** is the final tool we'll explore in this module.
 This engine allows us to clean up our messy data.
 We will feed it the results from Exercise 2 in order to consolidate individuals (ie. 'Shawn' and 'S4awn' are probably the same person, so Open Refine will consolidate that information for us).
 This exercise also follows a tutorial originally written for [The Macroscope](http://themacroscope.org).

-Open Refine does not run in DHBox, so use the filemanager in DHBox to move your `cleaned-correspondence` file to somewhere safe on your computer.
+Open Refine does not run in DH Box, so use the filemanager in DH Box to move your `cleaned-correspondence` file to somewhere safe on your computer.

 [Visit the instructions in our supporting materials](../supporting materials/open-refine.md).